Durengo/Omni-Grid/README.md

 | MSVC  |      GNU      |     CLANG     |
 | :---: | :-----------: | :-----------: |
 | __X__ | NOT SUPPORTED | NOT SUPPORTED |

+## Documentation

+Documentation is hosted using GitHub pages and can be found [here](https://durengo.github.io/Omni-Grid/Docs/html/index.html).